ProPuke/electron-shared/readme.md

 ### Building for Windows (from within Linux)

-To build for Windows from within Linux ensure the following library is installed: `mingw-w64` and execute the windows makefile as follows:
+To build for Windows from within Linux ensure `cmake` the following library is installed: `mingw-w64`, and execute the windows makefile as follows:

 ```
 make -f makefile.win32